elena19m/cloud-courses/website/docs/common/conf_manage/_puppet.md

 Create a `package` / `file` / `service` manifest for the nginx service.
 You can use the example configuration file from `/home/student/config-samples`.

-On Centos, the package is called `nginx` and the configuration file must is placed in `/etc/nginx/nginx.conf`.
+On Alma Linux, the package is called `nginx` and the configuration file must is placed in `/etc/nginx/nginx.conf`.

 Also, add a custom index page that you place under